beagleboard/bb-imager-rs/PACKAGING.md

 1. The project uses [appimagetool](https://github.com/AppImage/appimagetool) for building the AppImage.

 ```
-just setup-appimage
+make setup-appimage
 ```

 2. Build the package

 ```
-just package-gui-linux-appimage {target}
+make package-gui-linux-appimage
 ```

-Where `target` is the platform you are building for.
+The target platform can be specified with `TARGET` environment variable.
+Defaults to host target.
 Currently, the following targets have been tested:
 - x86_64-unknown-linux-gnu
 - aarch64-unknown-linux-gnu
-- armv7-unknown-linux-gnueabihf

 For different host/target pair, see [Cross Compilation](#cross-compilation)